365 Club Breakfast

-By pledging $1 a day (or more) your donation will support teacher innovation and creativity and help to elevate the excellence in Champaign and Urbana public schools.
+By pledging $1 a day (or more) your donation will support culturally responsive opportunities and experiences that inspire educators and motivate students for success.
 Invest alongside individuals and businesses who believe in our public schools and want to see teachers and students thriving in a supportive environment.

 How your investment impacts the students!